0x414854/Mnemonic_Hunt/README.md

 - All operations performed by **Mnemonic Hunt** are entirely local to your system.
 - The tool does not send or receive any data over the internet.
-- Sensitive files like `mnemonicHunt.log` and `users.csv` remain on your local machine.
+- Sensitive files like `mnemonic.db`, `mnemonicHunt.log` and `users.csv` remain on your local machine.

 By keeping all processes offline, we ensure that **your data stays private and secure**.